Can You Sue for Pain and Suffering in Florida?

 Testimony from your doctors and other medical experts can also support your claim for pain and suffering and other non-economic damages.
 Should your case go to trial, you, members of your family, and/or close friends may need to take the stand to testify as to how the injury affects you physically, mentally, and emotionally.

-Speak to a Personal Injury Lawyer in Florida Today
+Speak to an Orlando Personal Injury Lawyer Today

 Pain and suffering damages compensate you for the adverse effects of an injury caused by someone else’s negligence.
 Although compensation in a personal injury claim will not restore you to the condition and quality of life you enjoyed before the accident, recovering damages can help relieve the burdens you face and assist you in navigating the challenges of a permanent injury or impairment.

-For a free consultation with a personal injury lawyer in Florida, please call (407) 712-7300 today.
-The attorneys at Colling Gilbert Wright & Carter serve clients in Orlando, Tampa, Miami, and other areas throughout the state.
+For a FREE consultation with a personal injury lawyer in Florida, please call (407) 712-7300 today.
+The attorneys at Colling Gilbert Wright serve clients in Orlando and other areas throughout the state of Florida.